 Particle cutoff energies of hadrons and muons as set by default or by option PART-THR (p.
-194).
-Neutron cutoff means the threshold between high and low-energy (multi-group) neutron treatment.
-Low-energy neutron group cutoffs are reported by region in a separate table: see (f) below.
-Electron and photon cutoffs are also reported in a separate table.
+196).
+Neutron cutoff means the threshold between high and low-energy (multi-group) neutron treat-

-(c) Termination conditions The maximum number of histories and other ending options set in card START (p.
-228) are summarised here

-- (d) Multiple scattering (hadrons and muons) The logical flags printed are related to option MULSOPT (p.
-173) with SDUM = GLOBAL or GLOBHAD.
+- (c) Termination conditions The maximum number of histories and other ending options set in card START (p.
+231) are summarised here - (d) Multiple scattering (hadrons and muons) The logical flags printed are related to option MULSOPT (p.
+174) with SDUM = GLOBAL or GLOBHAD.
 The number of single scatterings to be performed at boundary crossing is also printed. - (e) Treatment of electrons and photons, including multiple scattering.
 For historical reasons dating from the time when Fluka was handling only high-energy particles, this title of this part is "Electromagnetic Showers".
 The logical flags which follow are related to option MULSOPT with SDUM = GLOBAL or GLOBEMF.
 The number of single scatterings to be performed at boundary crossing is also printed. - (f) Biasing parameters